-No investigations were requested or initiated.
+No investigations were requested or initiated in the 2019/20 fishing season.

 2.2.5 At-sea inspections

 Specify the coverage level of at sea inspections of SBT authorised fishing vessels by Member's patrol vessels during the previous fishing season (e.g. the percentage of SBT trips inspected).